 Time is also spent planning lessons and units of work as well as reflecting on the latest research in journals such as Physical Education Matters, and thinking through the latest initiatives and Government polices so they have maximum benefit for pupils.

 There are various routes into Physical Education teaching.
-Try and do GCSE PE and post 16 qualifications that are relevant (A level PE; BTEC Sport; have a look at the new Sport and Active Leisure Diploma starting 2010).
-You can then do a B.Ed in Physical Education or a relevant undergraduate degree followed by a PGCE or GTP course.
+Try and do GCSE PE and post 16 qualifications that are relevant (A level PE; BTEC Sport).
+You can then do a B.Ed in Physical Education or a relevant undergraduate degree followed by a PGCE or Schools Direct course.
 If you take the latter route, which is better financially, try and pick a sports degree that is closely related to PE, such as BA Physical Education or BA Sports Coaching.

 A sports science degree is less relevant.